Triumvirat: First recordings (1972–1975)

 In 1972, the trio sent a demo to the EMI Group, and signed their first recording contract.
 The group then produced their first album, Mediterranean Tales in 1972, consisting of two full-side suites.
 Just before entering the studio, bassist Frangenberg had left the band, to be replaced by Hans-Georg Pape to handle bass duties as well as vocals, with notable exceptions on the song "Eleven Kids", sung by Fritz, who also delivers two verses in the song "Broken Mirror".

 Bassist-singer Pape left the band to get married.
 He was replaced by Helmut Köllen, a young guitarist-bassist-singer and Fritz's cousin.
 Köllen was already working with the band as a sound technician.

 They returned to the studio in 1973 to produce their second album, Illusions on a Double Dimple with the Cologne Opera House Orchestra, Kurt Edelhagen's brass section and Karl Drewo's saxophone for the "Mister Ten Percent" suite, as well as a chorus composed of Ulla Wiesmer, Brigitte Thomas, and Hanna Dölitzsch.
 The resulting album showcased the work of both bassists, with Pape playing bass on most of side one's "Illusions on a Double Dimple" suite, and Köllen playing bass and guitar on side two's "Mister Ten Percent" suite.
 Köllen handled vocals for the entire album.

-Arguably their most accomplished release musically, the album was listed at position 45 in Rolling Stones 2015 list of 50 Greatest Prog Rock Albums of All Time.
+The album was listed at position 45 in Rolling Stones 2015 list of 50 Greatest Prog Rock Albums of All Time.

 They undertook a European and American tour at the end of 1974 and into 1975, opening for Fleetwood Mac in the United States.
 The set consisted of an excerpt from Mediterranean Tales "Across the Waters" suite followed by the Illusions on a Double Dimple album in its entirety.